- Written by Dr.Mehmet Demircioglu

 A gap can appear because a hair transplant does not treat the scalp as one flat surface.
 The surgeon is moving follicular units into a specific recipient area, while the surrounding native hair may be shaved differently, shocked temporarily, miniaturizing slowly, or already thinner than it looked before the operation.

-In the first days, the most common reason is simple.
+In the first days, the most common reason is visual.
 The recipient area is usually trimmed very short so graft placement can be done with control.

 The donor area is also trimmed short for extraction.
 The untouched native hair around these zones may be a different length, so a border can look like a bald gap even when hair is still present there.

-This is why I do not want patients to judge the surgical design only from day 3, day 7, or day 10 photographs.
+Patients should not judge the surgical design only from day 3, day 7, or day 10 photographs.
 The scalp is swollen, red, crusted, unevenly shaved, and visually confusing.
 Not every visible border is a failed transplant.

 But there is another possibility.
 A gap can appear because the transplant was planned too narrowly, with grafts placed only in the obvious bald zone while the thinning area behind it was ignored.